tkmarsten/module-6-challenge/README.md

 ![Image of homepage](homepage.png)

+## Known Issues

+- Search history allows city to be search multiple times
+- No error checking on incorrect city
+- Not fully responsive, mobile friendly
+- Weather can load slowly occasionally

 ## Installation

 N/A

 ## Usage

 Use the search bar to begin searching cities.
-Visit the deployed application [here](https://tkmarsten.github.io/weather-app)
+Visit the deployed application [here.](https://tkmarsten.github.io/weather-app)

 ## Contribution